tlotr/simpleblog/README.md

 # simpleblog

-This is a Simple Blog
+This is a Simple Blog.

-Thanks for roun512 for helping in creating this blog
+Thanks to roun512 for helping in sql queries.